-This was the start of racial segregation, and with 70 000 black mine workers living in substandard conditions, leading to the strike in 1920.
-With further agitation from the white miners, a general strike resulted in 1922 – the Rand Revolt, with over 200 people losing their lives.
 During the Second World War, with many white workers in the military, a greater influx of blacks resulted.
 The black population in the area doubled, leading to overcrowding in the black shanty town.

 This was one of the catalysts in formation of many Black Nationalist movements with roots being put down in these squatter camps.
 Government instituted a policy of forced removals from all cities leaving the cities “white”.
 This was also applied to Johannesburg where most of the black population was moved to the South Western Township – Soweto – with their movements controlled by strict enforcement of the pass laws, allowing the holder into the city for work only.

 Failure to produce this pass or being in an area where you were not allowed meant instant arrest and in most cases a stay at the “fort”.
 Johannesburg went through turbulent times up to the scrapping of apartheid in 1990 when international sanctions combined with black militancy led to the collapse of the regime and the democratic elections of 1994.
 Milestones on this road were the month long Soweto student protests of 1976 and the ongoing violence in Johannesburg’s black townships including the massive protests of 1984.